fpradel/biased_representation_of_politicians/README.md

 <div style="text-align: justify">
 Replication materials for the paper:</div></br>

-*Franziska Pradel.
-2020.
-Biased representation of politicians in Google and Wikipedia search?
-The joint effect of party identity, gender identity and elections*
+*Pradel, Franziska. „Biased representation of politicians in Google and Wikipedia search?
+The joint effect of party identity, gender identity and elections“.
+Political Communication, https://doi.org/10.1080/10584609.2020.1793846.
+(Forthcoming)*

 Abstract
 ---